Ravenous Devils

 Ravenous Devils is a horror cooking simulation game developed and published by Bad Vices Games.
 It was released for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on April 29, 2022.
 The console versions of the game were ported and published by Troglobytes Games.

 The game takes place in 19th century Victorian London, and centers around Percival and Hildred, who run a tailor shop and pub, respectively.
 Percival provides the ingredients for Hildred's meat-based recipes by murdering his clients and throwing the bodies down a trap door that leads to her kitchen.
 Hildred then cooks the bodies into meals, to serve them to her customers upstairs.

 The game draws heavy inspiration from Sweeney Todd both in terms of style and story.
-It's even implied that he was the previous owner of the building Hildred and Percival move into in the intro cinematic, where Percival remarks that it used to belong to "a well-known barber in the town."
+It is implied that he was the previous owner of the building Hildred and Percival move into in the intro cinematic, where Percival remarks that it used to belong to "a well-known barber in the town."